 Although many mobility conditions progressively worsen over time, sometimes canine paralysis can occur suddenly.
 Where it seems like overnight, a previously healthy dog wakes up and is completely unable to walk.
 There was a time not so long ago when a diagnosis of paralysis would automatically mean euthanizing your dog.
 Thankfully, the opinions are changing, and it is much more common to see paralyzed dogs living their best lives, running and playing in wheelchairs!

 Sudden paralysis and mobility loss can be terrifying for a pet parent and you may not know what to do, here’s what to look out for:

 Symptoms of Canine Paralysis

-The signs and symptom of paralysis in dogs can occur quickly, here are a few of the most common indicators:
+A dog is considered paralyzed when they are unable to move one or more of their limbs.
+Hind leg paralysis is the most common form of sudden paralysis in dogs.
+The signs and symptoms of paralysis in dogs can occur quickly, here are a few of the most common indicators:

-Paralysis and leg weakness can effect both your dog’s front or rear legs.
-The cause of the paralysis can vary greatly depending on the limb it effects.
+Paralysis and leg weakness can affect both your dog’s front and rear legs.
+The cause of the paralysis can vary greatly depending on the limb it affects.

 Front Leg Paralysis

 Commonly caused by damage to nerves in the neck or shoulder, or the radial, median or ulnar nerves in the leg.

 Most often, sudden paralysis impacts a dog’s hindquarters.
 Hind leg paralysis is most commonly caused by nerve damage in the tailbone or lower back or in the tibial, femoral peroneal, or sciatic nerve in the rear leg

 Inability to move any limb.
 Tetraplegia is full paralysis in all four legs at the same time.